-Unauthorized copying of the Software or any of its support files, program modules, or literature.
+Unauthorized copying the Software or any of its support file, program module or literature.

-Reverse-engineering, disassembly, decompiling, or any other attempt to discover the source code of the Software.
+Reverse engineering, disassembling, decompiling or any other attempt to discover the source code of the Software.

-3. License Restrictions
+3. Bounds of License

-Roland does not grant you the right to sub-license, rent, assign, or transfer the rights granted under this agreement or the Software itself (including the accompanying items) to any third party.
+Roland does not grant you to sub-license, rent, assign or transfer the right granted under this agreement nor the Software itself (including the accompanying items) to any third party.

-You may not provide use of the Software through a time-sharing service and/or network system to any third party who is not individually licensed to use this Software.
+You may not provide use of the Software through time-sharing service and/or network system to any third party who is not individually licensed to use this Software.

-This Software may be used by one person using a single computer on which the Software is installed.
+You may use the Software by one person with using a single computer in which the Software is installed.